pzemtsov/pzemtsov.github.io/_posts/2014-11-14-lambdas-and-other-callbacks-in-java.md

 {% endhighlight %}

 Note that reflection doesn't operate on parameters and results of primitive types.
 Everything we pass to methods and everything methods return is objects.
-That's why parameters are boxed and unboxed for each call, and is the result.
+That's why parameters are boxed and unboxed for each call, and so is the result.
-This will inevitably reduce performance.
+This will inevitably reduce the performance.

 Method pointers
 ---------------